Ways to Vote

 (FAQ'S) Frequently Asked Questions - Absentee Ballot Application Process

 A request for an absentee ballot may be received no earlier than 78 days prior to date of the primary or election, or runoff election.
 No reason is required when requesting a ballot by mail.
-The last day an absentee ballot can be mailed to a voter is the Friday prior to the election.

 The request for an absentee ballot must be in writing and include the following:

 - The date of the election for which the voter is requesting a ballot

 Counties must have have at least one absentee ballot drop boxes.
 Newton Counties "DROPBOX" is located in the front office of the Board of Elections Office. ( Open to the public during advance voting weeks 8:00 am - 5:00 pm ONLY!)